Credit:

 The Testers

 I’m Jessica Kasparian, the former beauty editor at Reviewed, and I've tested everything from makeup to skincare to hair care.
-I have medium-textured, wavy-curly hair and, at the time of testing, my hair was damaged on the ends (thanks, bleach) and measured about 10 inches past my shoulders.
+I have medium-textured, wavy-curly hair, and at the time of testing, my hair was damaged on the ends (thanks, bleach) and measured about 10 inches past my shoulders.

 When I use a hair dryer, I’m hoping to get it completely dry and somewhat straight, in preparation for going over it with a hair straightener.
 If I want to wear my hair naturally curly, I don’t use any hot tools to style it.

 My expectations when using a hair dryer are pretty minimal.
 My hair should come out on the other side of a blow dry looking relatively straight, and, of course, completely dry.
-After blowdrying, I typically put my hair in curlers for about an hour in order to accentuate my layers—but that's not an everyday occurrence.
+After blow-drying, I typically put my hair in curlers for about an hour to accentuate my layers—but that's not an everyday occurrence.
 Whether I'm styling my hair with or without curlers, I blow dry my hair every single day, given that it takes hours for my mane to dry on its own.

 To help demystify the daunting task of finding the top hair dryer out there, we considered best-of lists, top sellers at major retailers, and cult favorites of bloggers and reviewers, then narrowed our test field to the best of the best.